Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 1 T LEVEL = 3 A LEVELS

-As nationally-recognised qualifications, T Levels are worth UCAS points and are accepted by employers, universities and other education providers.
+As nationally-recognised qualifications, T Levels are worth UCAS points and are universally accepted by employers, universities and other education providers.
 For example, a T Level Distinction* is equivalent to 3 A* grades at A Level.

 INDUSTRY PLACEMENT